Giving Visit Campus Apply Now Library

 Dzongkha Test

-The applicant must also sit for Dzongkha Test administered by JSW Law.
-Dzongkha Test accounts for 10% of your admission score.
+The applicant must also sit for the Dzongkha Test administered by JSW Law.
+The Dzongkha Test accounts for 10% of your admission score.

 Face-to-Face Interview

-Final Stage is the face-to-face interview.
+Final Stage is the face-to-face interview held at JSW Law campus.
 Interview has 25% of the total weight.

 Every Year JSW School of Law recruits no more than 25 students.